mrkskk/Woof-28-key-split-keyboard/README.md

 ## Description

-If you hate moving your entire hand to reach keys, this 28-key collumar staggered keyboard is for you.
+If you hate moving your entire hand to reach keys, this 28-key collumnar staggered keyboard is for you.

 It lacks the inner index collumn, and the upper pinky key has been moved to an easier to reach position.